kvendrik/jest-lite/README.md

 [Codesandbox](https://codesandbox.io) allows you to write Jest and execute the tests right in their environment which [took a bit of engineering](https://github.com/codesandbox/codesandbox-client/issues/364) to get right as Jest is typically meant to be ran in a Node environment.
 They however didn't open-source their solution so I decided to write my own for two reasons:

-- Create an easy way to use Jest in **any** sandboxing environment.
+- Create an easy way to use Jest in _any_ sandboxing environment.
-- Give code sandbox maintainers an easy way to allow users to write Jest in their own code sandbox solution.
+- Give code sandbox maintainers an easy way to allow users to write Jest in their code sandboxing solution.

 ## Modules